Zigelzi/laturel-web/README.md

 # TODO

-[x] Combine emobility and web to main site with emobility and web products [x] Refactor the templates folder to follow the combined route structure [ ] Separate customer sites as blueprints
+- [x] Combine emobility and web to main site with emobility and web products
+- [x] Refactor the templates folder to follow the combined route structure
+- [ ] Separate customer sites as blueprints
-[ ] Prototype the website cost estimator
+- [ ] Prototype the website cost estimator
+- [ ] Add Laturel logo to nav to signify where customer is
+- [ ] Implement cookie consent